SpatialVID: A Large-Scale Video Dataset with Spatial Annotations: Curation

 \subsection{Video Quality Filtering}

-We filter videos using key metrics, including aesthetic quality, motion intensity, optical character recognition (OCR) result, and luminous intensity, as illustrated in \figref{fig:score_filter}.
-This pre-filtering step ensures the retention of clips with richer motion information, improving the success rate of camera pose estimation.
-Given the large volume of videos in our dataset, it is crucial to filter out low-quality samples to ensure their suitability for training and evaluation.
-The following contents describe the specific evaluation criteria used.
+We filter all candidate videos using four key metrics: aesthetic quality, motion intensity, text interference, and luminance.
+This stage ensures that only clips with rich motion and clear visuals are retained, improving the reliability of downstream camera pose estimation.
+Given the large scale of our collection, such filtering is crucial for maintaining dataset quality and suitability for training and evaluation.

-\textbf{Aesthetic Filtering}.
-To quantitatively assess visual appeal, we use a CLIP+MLP aesthetic score predictor~\citep{aesthetic_predictor}.
-The model assigns a score from 0 to 10, with higher values indicating better quality.
-For each video clip, the score is averaged across the first, middle, and last frames.
-Clips with an average score below 4.0 are considered insufficiently appealing and discarded (\figref{fig:aes}).

-\textbf{Luminance Filtering}.
-Luminance is calculated for the first, middle, and last frames using the standard formula \(L = 0.2126 R + 0.7152 G + 0.0722 B\), where \(R\), \(G\), and \(B\) are the respective channel values.
-Clips with average luminance outside the range [20, 140], either too dark or too bright, are excluded, ensuring that only videos with proper exposure are retained (\figref{fig:lum}).

-\textbf{Optical Character Recognition (OCR)}.
-For text detection, we use the latest release of PaddleOCR~\citep{paddleocr2020}, which offers high accuracy and robust multilingual support.
-We processe the first, middle, and last frames of each clip to detect text regions, computing the ratio of text area to frame size.
-Clips where the text area exceeded 30\% are removed, as these are considered informational rather than visual (\figref{fig:ocr}).